 conservation: 1.
 Protection of plant and animal habitat.
 2. The management of a renewable natural resource with the objective of sustaining its productivity in perpetuity while providing for human use compatible with sustainability of the resource.

 controversial sources:

 a.
-Forest activities which are not in compliance with applicable state, provincial or federal laws, particularly as they may relate to:
+Forest activities which are not in compliance with applicable state, provincial, federal, or international laws.

-conversion sources,

-legally required protection of threatened and endangered species,

-requirements of CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora)

-legally required management of areas with designated high environmental and cultural values,

-labor regulations relating to forest workers,

-Indigenous Peoples’ property, tenure and use rights.

 b.
-Fiber sourced from illegal logging.
+Forest activities which are contributing to regional declines in habitat conservation and species protection (including biodiversity and special sites, threatened and endangered species).

 c.
+Conversion sources originating from regions experiencing forest area decline.

+d.
+Forest activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at work (1998) are not met.

+e.
+Forest activities where the spirit of the United Nations Declaration on the Rights of Indigenous Peoples (2007) are not met.

-Fiber sourced from areas without effective social laws.
+f.
+Fiber sourced from areas without effective social laws

+g.
+Illegal Logging including trade in CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora) listed species.

+h.
+Conflict Timber

+i.
+Genetically engineered trees via forest tree biotechnology

-illegal logging: Harvesting and trading of wood fiber in violation of applicable laws and regulations in the country of harvest.
+illegal logging: Harvesting and trading of wood fiber in violation of applicable laws and regulations in the country of harvest (including trade in CITES (The Convention on International Trade in Endangered Species of Wild Fauna and Flora) listed species

 fiber sourced from areas without effective social laws: The United States and Canada have a strong legal framework.
 Fiber from countries without effective laws addressing the following will need a risk assessment: